This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Spontaneous Skull Fractures

-Although rare, a skull fracture may occur during what seems to be a normal delivery in which the use of instruments is not required.
+Although rare, a skull fracture may occur during what seems to be a standard delivery in which the use of instruments is not required.
 One case study described a woman who had a normal, uncomplicated delivery.
 She delivered a baby that, after two hours, appeared to be listless.[4]

-The examination found that the baby had a hematoma or a pooling of blood in a part of the brain caused by a minor linear fracture in the skull.
+The examination found that the baby had a hematoma, or a pooling of blood in a part of the brain caused by a minor linear fracture in the skull.
 The baby died a few days later from complications.
 Doctors could not determine the cause of the fracture.

 Skull Fractures after Delivery